dynport/dgtk/cli/README.md

 # cli

 A library to easily create command line interfaces.
+This is driven by the desire to have a simple but powerful way to generate those.
+The existing frameworks failed to deliver features for extended parsing of arguments.

+The core ideas of cli are:

+* Have routes to actions (like in a web API).
+* Actions have parameters like options, flags and arguments.
+Each action is associated with a struct that has annotated fields.
+The annotations are used to fill the associated fields with the value given on the command line (or by the defaults).
+Action struct must implement the `Runner` interface.
+* Options are given via a handle in short or long form (`-c` vs. `--config-file`) and have a value.
+* Flags are options with a boolean value, that is set to `true` if the flag is given.
+* Arguments are given additionally with out a special handle.
+This is why order and existence are essential!
+* Actions can have hierarchies to faciliate reuse of code.

-## Example
+## Examples

 The following example creates a simple CLI action for running commands at a remote host (like `example run on host -c "uname -a" 192.168.1.1` given the binary has the `example` name and the `uname` command should be executed on `192.168.1.1`).

 	// Struct used to configure an action. type ExampleRunner struct {